mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Manage TinyPilot on 20 hours per week

 I failed miserably at reducing my hours last year, but it's now my top priority.
-I'm hopeful about my chances this year, my 2022 work represented significant investments into delegation and new processes that take me out of the critical path.
+I'm hopeful about my chances this year.
+My 2022 work represented significant investments into delegation and new processes that will remove me from the critical path.

 ### Earn $100k in profit